-The expected time frame of healing is that skin should heal over within a week, and soft tissues around about 6 weeks.
-Diabetics, smokers and people with some other diseases will have the risk that their tissues will take longer to heal, and may have some tissue death before healing.
-Operations with more aggressive liposuction and tight closure also predispose the lower abdominal wound to increased healing stress, and therefore more risk of wound problems.
-The top of the natal cleft (buttock crack) is a common site of delayed healing.
-Most wound problems can be managed with appropriate dressings, but may need additional surgery if there is a major wound separation.
+The expected time frame of healing within the arm is that skin should heal over within a week, and soft tissues around about 6 weeks.
+Diabetics, smokers and people with some other diseases will have the risk that their tissues will take longer to heal and may have some tissue death before healing.
+Operations with more aggressive liposuction and tight closure also predispose the wound to increased healing stress, and therefore more risk of wound problems.
+Most wound problems can be managed with appropriate dressings but may need additional surgery if there is a major wound separation.